Skip to content

 #2.
 CloudConvert

 CloudConvert is a browser-based converter that pulls source files from URLs, Google Drive, Dropbox, OneDrive, and Box.
-It’s the option we reached for when we wanted to skip an install.
+It’s the natural pick when you want to skip an install.
 CloudConvert states that it supports more than 200 input formats and runs conversions on its own servers, which keeps your laptop fan quiet but adds a few seconds of upload time.

 • Free tier allows 25 conversions per day with files up to 1 GB